MicrosoftDocs/visualstudio-docs/docs/workflow-designer/migration-activity-designers.md

 ---
 title: "Workflow Designer - Migration Activity Designers"
-description: Learn how the Migration activity designers are used to call workflow 3.0/3.5 activities from a workflow that targets .NET Framework 4 or later. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference
+description: Learn how to use the Migration activity designers to call workflow 3.0/3.5 activities from a workflow that targets .NET Framework 4 or later. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference